Presenters: Bonnie Martin-Harris, PhD, CCC-SLP, BCS-S, ASHA Honors & Kate Davidson, MS, CCC-SLP

-This online refresher course, with enhanced video images, serves as the MBSImP™ 5-Year Renewal Course for Registered MBSImP Clinicians.
-Successful completion of this course will maintain your listing within the public database of Registered MBSImP Clinicians and extend your access to www.mbsimp.com, including continued access to the web templates for generating standardized assessment reports.
-Course is offered for 0.5 CEUs – 5 contact hours.
+This online refresher course serves as the MBSImP™ 5-Year Renewal Course for Registered MBSImP Clinicians.
+Content presented will help participants refine their skills and scoring accuracy for testing physiologic components of swallowing.
+Successful completion of this course will maintain your listing within the public database of Registered MBSImP Clinicians and extend your access to MBSImP.com, including continued access to the web templates for generating standardized patient assessment reports.
+See below for enrollment eligibility.

 The content of this course serves the following purposes: